 The Company does not have any financial instruments measured at fair value.
-The Company's financial instruments include cash, accounts payable and accrued liabilities.
+The Company's financial instruments include cash and cash equivalents, interest receivable on GIC investment, accounts payable and accrued liabilities.
 The carrying amounts of these financial instruments approximate their fair values due to their short-term nature.